Homer: Style and language

-The Homeric epics are written in an artificial literary language or 'Kunstsprache' only used in epic hexameter poetry.
-Homeric Greek shows features of multiple regional Greek dialects and periods, but is fundamentally based on Ionic Greek, in keeping with the tradition that Homer was from Ionia.
-Linguistic analysis suggests that the Iliad was composed slightly before the Odyssey, and that Homeric formulae preserve older features than other parts of the poems.
+The Homeric epics are written in an artificial literary language or "Kunstsprache" only used in epic hexameter poetry.
+Homeric Greek shows features of multiple regional Greek dialects and periods but is fundamentally based on Ionic Greek, in keeping with the tradition that Homer was from Ionia.
+Linguistic analysis suggests that the Iliad was composed slightly before the Odyssey and that Homeric formulae preserve features older than other parts of the poems.

-The poems were composed in unrhymed dactylic hexameter; ancient Greek metre was quantity-based rather than stress-based.
-Homer frequently uses set phrases such as epithets ('crafty Odysseus', 'rosy-fingered Dawn', 'owl-eyed Athena', etc.), Homeric formulae ('and then answered [him/her], Agamemnon, king of men', 'when the early-born rose-fingered Dawn came to light', 'thus he/she spoke'), simile, type scenes, ring composition and repetition.
-These habits aid the extemporizing bard, and are characteristic of oral poetry.
+The poems were composed in unrhymed dactylic hexameters; the ancient Greek metre was quantity-based rather than stress-based.
+Homer frequently uses set phrases such as epithets ("crafty Odysseus", "rosy-fingered Dawn", "owl-eyed Athena", etc.), Homeric formulae ("and then answered [him/her], Agamemnon, king of men", "when the early-born rose-fingered Dawn came to light", "thus he/she spoke"), simile, type scenes, ring composition and repetition.
+These habits aid the extemporizing bard and are characteristic of oral poetry.
 For instance, the main words of a Homeric sentence are generally placed towards the beginning, whereas literate poets like Virgil or Milton use longer and more complicated syntactical structures.
 Homer then expands on these ideas in subsequent clauses; this technique is called parataxis.